qpython-android/edu.qpython.org/docs/_sources/qpython-quick-start/principle.txt

 Mobile IDE and learning community
 ---------------------------------------
-QPython has a console, an editor, a develop toolkit(QRCode Code reader、 local file manager), QPYPI, courses, a code share community and QPYIO online development service, which provide a convenient mobile Python IDE and learning community for Python users.
+QPython has a console, an editor, a develop toolkit(QRCode Code reader, local file manager), QPYPI, courses, a code share community and QPYIO online development service, which provide a convenient mobile Python IDE and learning community for Python users.

 Powerful and open source